 Santa Rosa Paratransit will wait no more than five minutes for a passenger upon arriving at a scheduled pickup.

 All passengers are expected to be ready at their scheduled pickup time to prevent other passengers from facing avoidable delays.
 To account for traffic irregularities, Santa Rosa Paratransit is considered “on time” when the Paratransit vehicle arrives up to thirty minutes after the agreed upon scheduled pick-up time.
 Please plan your trip with this 30 minute flexibility in mind.
 If the Paratransit vehicle arrives more than 30 minutes late, there will be no charge for that trip if you choose to take the trip.

 Mobility aids and devices that cannot be safely secured with Santa Rosa Paratransit tie downs, or that are not safe to carry on the lift, will not be allowed on Santa Rosa Paratransit vehicles.
 If using a scooter, it is strongly encouraged that you transfer to a seat if possible.
 If a rider needs assistance with transferring from a scooter or wheelchair to a seat, it is strongly encouraged that he/she bring along an aide/escort to perform this service.
 Passengers using mobility devices are required to use the provided lap belts.
 It is strongly recommended that the shoulder belts be used as well.

 How Big Can My Wheelchair or Scooter Be?

-When purchasing a new wheelchair or scooter, riders should consider if it will fit on MV Transportation vehicles.
+When purchasing a new wheelchair or scooter, clients should be sure if it will fit on Santa Rosa Paratransit vehicles.

 When scheduling a trip, please advise the scheduler that a service animal will be riding.
 The service animal must stay on the floor of the vehicle and be under control and well behaved at all times.
 Any service animal will be removed if it shows signs of aggression or any other inappropriate behavior such as urinating or defecating on the Paratransit vehicle.